hmps/ng-classy/README.md

 Use ES6 classes.
 Ditch angular 1's modules.

-This is the best angular 1 + ES6 pattern you can find, but it's full of boilerplate:
+Why?
+Because the following is the best angular 1 + ES6 pattern you can find, but it's full of boilerplate:

 ```js
 //These all `export default` angular modules